csham420/COMP-1502-002-W19/assignment/2/RefactoredTKDatabase.md

 The Player Class contains one consstrcutor method which accepts the player's roster information as parameters for a new `Player` object.
 This constrcutor method is abstract and is only meant to be used by the subclasses of the `Player` class, the `Skater` class and the `Goalie` class, in order to store common roster data that both types of `Player` objects share.

-### The Skater Class
+### The Skater SubClass
-The `Skater` class extends the `Player` class and stores both position information and play information for each Skater.
+The `Skater` subclass extends the `Player` class and stores both position information and play information for each Skater.

 The information stored by the `Player` class includes:
 * position (left wing (LW), right wing (RW), centre (C), or defense (D)